 Videos are chosen as examples of strategies in action.
 These choices are not endorsements of the products or evidence of use of research to develop the feature.

-Watch how Newsela PRO provides texts at adaptive reading levels, which allows learners to read content that is interesting to them at the appropriate syntax level.
+Watch how Newsela provides nonfiction texts at adaptive reading levels, which allows learners to read content that is interesting to them at their appropriate lexile level.

 Teachers support language development by using and providing Vocabulary that is appropriately leveled (e.g., using word wall words).